ishaksebsib/agentfs/MANUAL.md

 Mounts the agent filesystem as a FUSE filesystem on the host, allowing you to interact with the agent's files using standard filesystem tools (ls, cat, cp, etc.).

 **Requirements:**
-- Linux or macOS operating system
-- FUSE must be installed on your system (on macOS, install [macFUSE](https://osxfuse.github.io/))
+- Linux: FUSE must be installed on your system
-- The CLI must be built with the `fuse` feature enabled
+- macOS: Uses NFS (no additional installation required)

 **Usage after mounting:**
 ```bash